OPALX-project/OPALX-project.github.io/OPALReleaseNotes.md

 * Issue #77
 * Regression test are all fixed (issue #35 et al.)

+* The old behaviour to replace unknown elements with *markers* is now turned in to an error.

+* Auto phasing reported by John Power <JP@anl.gov>
 A full list of solved issues can be found in the issue tracker on gitlab.psi.ch.

 **Input file related changes in OPAL-1.6.0**